RESEARCH. The Spaces Between. Research context.

 Monique Rees, When we Retreat

-2021 |design LaB_ with collaboration from Peter Connolly & REBECCA KIDDLE
+2021 |design LaB_ with Peter Connolly & REBECCA KIDDLE

 Vincent Chu, The Windows: Improving the quality of public space within urban apartments as a means to improve resident communication.